astronomer/docs/astro/workspace-api-tokens.md

 ### Use a Workspace API token for CI/CD

-You can use Workspace API tokens and the Astro CLI to automate various Workspace and Deployment management workflows in CI/CD.
+You can use Workspace API tokens and the Astro CLI to automate various Workspace and Deployment management actions in CI/CD.

 For all use cases, you must make the following environment variable available to your CI/CD environment: